edriessen/dubois24-python-matplotlib/README.md

 #  #DuBoisChallenge2024 using Python and Matplotlib

-This repository contains a colletion of notebooks.
+This repository contains a collection of notebooks.
 The notebooks show you how to recreate some of W.E.B.
 Du Bois's Data Portraits using Matplotlib.

 To get started, copy the `2024` folder from the [DVS Du Bois Data Challenge repo](https://github.com/ajstarks/dubois-data-portraits/tree/master/challenge) and add it to the root of this project.